mendix/docs/content/releasenotes/developer-portal/index.md

 #### Fixes

-* We fixed an issue where newly-added Company Admins did not get access to edit User Groups in Marketplace.
+* We fixed an issue where newly-added Company Admins did not get access to edit [user groups](/appstore/general/app-store-overview#user-groups) in the App Store.

 ## 2020